Gain confidence

 Learn to avoid pitfalls

-With over 25 years of experience in helping mainly Dutch speakers communicate more effectively in English, I am intimately familiar with the specific range of problems they typically face when using English.
-I am also keenly aware of the differences between English and other languages when it comes to the conventions in business and scientific writing.
+With over 25 years of experience in helping mainly Dutch speakers communicate more effectively in English, I am intimately familiar with the range of problems they typically face.
+Through one-to-one coaching I have also helped speakers of many other languages (e.g. Chinese, Arabic, Italian, Ukrainian) improve their pronunciation of English.

 Sharpen your intercultural skills